profsmith89/ctps/_sources/glossary.md

 **binary numbers:** a number written in bits (i.e., base-2).

 **bind:** the term used when pairing an actual parameter with its formal parameter during a function call.

+**bitwise operators:** the set of binary operator that don't act like arithmetic operators, which treat a string of *n* bits like a number, but instead treat a string of *n* bits as *n* independent operations to be perform at each bit location in the string.
+These operations are particularly useful in creating masks, which help you grab a portion of a string of bits.

 **blocking** and **non-blocking calls:** in a blocking call, your script doesn't continue its execution until the work in the call is complete.
 This is the type of function call we have learned to build.
 A non-blocking function call is our introduction to concurrency in computation.
 The call doesn't finish its work before returning to the caller.
 It causes two processes to run concurrently!